top of page

 Issues associated with GMOs

-The main concern I have associated with GMO use is the use of chemical spray and how that impacts our health & the environment.
-There have been some pretty great things that have come out of GMO's, not going to deny that!
-Seedless watermelon is probably my favourite!
+There have been some pretty great things that have come out of GMOs, not going to deny that!
+Seedless watermelon is probably my favorite!

 Did you hear that quote by Einstein?
 "If the bee disappeared off the face of the Earth, Man would only have four years left to live".